dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/ide-v1.2.md

 ## New features

 - **Better dbt-core parity:** The Cloud IDE has better command parity with dbt-core, including support for commands like `dbt list` and improved treatment of flags like `--vars`, `--fail-fast`, etc.
 - **Improved maintainability:** With the new dbt-server, it's easier to fix bugs and improve the overall quality of the product.
-The new backend service makes it much easier to fix bugs.
 With dbt-rpc, fixing bugs was a time-consuming and challenging process that required extensive testing.
 With the new service, we can identify and fix bugs more quickly, resulting in a more stable and reliable IDE.
 - **A more reliable service:** Simplified architecture that's less prone to failure.

 ### Product refinements